<< Go Back up to Region ‘Los Angeles: Downtown’

 The Belasco Theatre opened in late 1926 under the management of Edward Belasco and partners – Edward was the brother of famous New York theatre producer David Belasco.
 The same management team operated the Mayan Theatre, which was built next door immediately after the Belasco was completed.

 The Belasco and Mayan theatres were designed by the architectural firm Morgan, Walls & Clements, with Stiles O. Clements taking the lead.
 Whereas the Mayan Theatre was designed for comedy-musicals, the Belasco was aimed at hosting legitimate drama.
-Following an investment by Edward L. Doheny, the Belasco was originally going to be called the Doheny Theatre.
+The plan was that having two theatres on Hill St programmed with complementary entertainment would “serve to transfer the city’s theatrical center to that part of the city”.

 The exterior of the theatre has an exotic Spanish Conquistador theme, with a series of seven conquistador figures set within pineapple-shaped niches across the top of the façade.
-The Belasco’s auditorium was designed in the Spanish Renaissance/Moorish style, and contains a huge yet shallow highly-decorated and gilded dome.
+The Belasco’s auditorium was designed in a combination of Spanish Renaissance and Moorish styles, and contains a huge yet shallow highly-decorated and gilded dome.
+At its opening it was said to have “an utter absence of the gaudiness which formerly characterized the decoration of even our best playhouses”.
+Broader than it was deep, every seat was close enough to the stage to make things feel intimate.

 The Belasco was noted for its novel and modern features including a hydraulic Orchestra Pit lift and a lighting system “by which there is never a shadow on the face of anyone sitting in the auditorium”.
 Much attention was given to the acoustics of the theatre, with noted expert Professor Wallace C. Sabine of Yale University being engaged in the design and construction phase, later joined by Professor Vern O. Knudsen of Stanford University.